JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Returns a string containing the name of the folder for a specified path, i.e. the path minus the file name.

 ```
-FUNCTION AfxGetFolderName (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetFolderName (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |